Open to Grades 10-12

-Prerequisite: Latin 3/Honors Latin 3 and departmental approval
+Prerequisite: Latin 3 and departmental approval

 This course explores Roman ideas of love through the poetry of Catullus, Horace, Ovid and Sulpicia (one of the few female authors of the period whose work survives).
 Students in this course will learn about how the Romans perceived romantic relationships and how those ideas are both similar to and different from our ideas about love today.
 We will also examine the gendered experience of loving and being loved in the ancient world.
 In addition to continuing their study of the Latin language through these texts, students will work on their analytical writing through essays (in English) and creative assignments.
 Prerequisite: Latin 3 and departmental approval.